mono/md-website/help/faq.md

 -   To create a best of breed development environment for Unix systems for Mono.
 -   Since it's written in Gtk#, and we like Gtk# and we get good support from Gtk#, most likely it will add functionality to improve the Gtk# experience.
--   We want to integrate the tools we have been building so far, so things like MonoDoc, NUnit-Gtk and the debugger should target MonoDevelop.
+-   We integrate the tools we have been building so far, so things like MonoDoc, NUnit-Gtk and the debugger target MonoDevelop.

 ### Under which license is MonoDevelop available?

 The MonoDevelop Core is licensed under the [LGPLv2](http://www.gnu.org/licenses/lgpl-2.1.html), though much of the code and add-ins are licensed under the MIT/X11 license.
-All the source code is available through the Subversion file repository.
+All the source code is available through the Github file repository.
 Read the [Download](/download/) page for directions on downloading the source.

 ### Why another IDE for GNOME?